Inpatient Rehabilitation Will Save You From Living with Drug and Alcohol Addiction

 - Utilize our instrumental life coaches for planning your life after addiction

-- Community environment where you can rely on your peers for help
+- Participate in a community environment where you can rely on your peers for help

-- AA (Alcoholics Anonymous) & NA (Narcotics Anonymous) 12 step programs
+- Participate in AA (Alcoholics Anonymous) & NA (Narcotics Anonymous) 12 step programs

 Upon the successful completion of inpatient rehabilitation, you enter the final stages of drug and alcohol recovery.
-Instead of submerging yourself into living independently, without having experienced rehabilitated life without the aid of an addiction center, you may choose to enroll in a sober living community.
+Instead of submerging yourself into living independently, you may choose to enroll in a sober living community.
 Sober living communities are essentially halfway houses for rehabilitated patients; they serve to re-acclimate recovering drug addicts into everyday life, and allow patients to come and go as they please, while adhering to specific rules, and sobriety.

 Long-term rehabilitation is not the end of your journey to abstinence, it is merely a portion of the effort required to get clean.
 In every aspect of your recovery process you will be pushed to the limits of yourself.
-Upon graduation you will be able to abstain from drugs and alcohols by using the techniques to cope with intense emotions that you’ve learned in therapy.
+Upon graduation you will be able to abstain from drugs and alcohols by using techniques learned in therapy to cope with life’s challenges.
 You will learn to avoid old triggers of abuse, which may include certain people, places, and circumstances.

 Call us today to speak with a representative about addiction treatment today!
 (855)767-8285